rik2803/aws-cfn-gen/README.md

 * A number of _Ansible_ templates that generate AWS CloudFormation templates with an external configuration file as driver

-In combination with the configuration file, the _Ansible_  playbook creates a set of AWS CloudFormation templates, and deploys these templates to you AWS account.
+Combined with the configuration file, the _Ansible_  playbook creates a set of AWS CloudFormation templates, and deploys these templates to your AWS account.

 Example execution command:

 ```
-ansible-playbook CreateOrUpdateEnv.yml --extra-vars
+ansible-playbook CreateOrUpdateEnv.yml --extra-vars configfile=/path/to/your/environment/config/file
 ```

 ## Dependencies and Prerequisites